nonas/debian-clang/README.md

 $apt_distupgrade = 0;
 ```

-NB: the following will only work with '3.0 quilt' package.
+NB: the following will only work with '3.0 (quilt)' package.
 Check "Format:" field in dsc file.

 1. Make sure a bug report does **not** already exist
 2. Get package source from _sid_: ```apt-get -t unstable source _package_```